The signatures of the new particles $h_2$ and $Z_{\mu\tau}$ at e-p colliders in the $U(1)_{L_\mu-L_\tau}$ model: 5 . Signatures of the New Particles and at e-p Colliders

 In Figs.~\ref{fig7} (a),~\ref{fig7} (b) and~\ref{fig7} (c), performing the scan over the parameter spaces of ${M}_{h^{}_{2}}$ and sin$\alpha$ for $M_{Z_{\mu\tau}}=0.1$ GeV, we show the experimental evidence region ($3\leq \rm{SS}< 5$) and experimental discovery region ($5\leq \rm{SS}$) of signal-1 at different e-p colliders with integrated luminosity being 1 ab$^{-1}$.
 For $\sin\alpha\leq0.3$, from Fig.~\ref{fig7} (a), we obtain the $h_{2}$ mass region of above $3\sigma$ confidence level as $10{~\rm{GeV}}\leq {M}_{h^{}_{2}}\leq320~\rm{GeV}$ and above $5\sigma$ confidence level as $10{~\rm{GeV}}\leq {M}_{h^{}_{2}}\leq270~\rm{GeV}$ at the LHeC with $E_{e^{-}}=60$ GeV.
 From Fig.~\ref{fig7} (b), we obtain the $h_{2}$ mass region of above $3\sigma$ confidence level as $10{~\rm{GeV}}\leq {M}_{h^{}_{2}}\leq400~\rm{GeV}$ and above $5\sigma$ confidence level as $10{~\rm{GeV}}\leq {M}_{h^{}_{2}}\leq310~\rm{GeV}$ at the LHeC with $E_{e^{-}}=140$ GeV.
 From Fig.~\ref{fig7} (c), we obtain the $h_{2}$ mass region of above $3\sigma$ confidence level as $10{~\rm{GeV}}\leq {M}_{h^{}_{2}}\leq480~\rm{GeV}$ and above $5\sigma$ confidence level as $10{~\rm{GeV}}\leq {M}_{h^{}_{2}}\leq360~\rm{GeV}$ at the FCC-eh.
 Based on these numerical results, we can say that the possible signatures of $h_{2}$ and $Z_{\mu\tau}$ from signal-1 is limited in the lower ${M}_{h^{}_{2}}$ range and could be detected at e-p colliders with an integrated luminosity of 1 ab$^{-1}$.
 On the other side, the FCC-eh could offer a better detection capabilities than LHeC under the same integrated luminosity.

 The required integrated luminosities for observing the new gauge boson $Z^{}_{\mu\tau}$ from signal-2 at the 3$\sigma$ and 5$\sigma$ confidence levels at different e-p colliders are plotted as functions of $\chi$ in Fig.~\ref{fig8}.
-We can see that one can obtain larger statistical significance for larger $\chi$ value within allowed parameter space from Fig.~\ref{fig8}.
+We can see that one can obtain larger statistical significance for larger $\chi$ value within allowed parameter space.
 We can easily obtain $5\sigma$ statistical significance for taking $\chi\ge5\times10^{-5}$ within the designed luminosity region.
-In addition, by contrast, the LHeC with $E_{e^{-}}=140$ GeV has the best sensitivity to the signal-2.
-Thus, from a phenomenological point of view, the signal-2 is more likely to result in a detection of the new gauge boson $Z^{}_{\mu\tau}$ at a lower integrated luminosity and more achievable experimental conditions.
+Furthermore, the LHeC with $E_{e^{-}}=140$ GeV has the best sensitivity to the signal-2.
+However, it is likely that the properties of the SM-like Higgs boson will be narrowed before 1 ab$^{-1}$ of data are collected at an e-p collider.
+So we present Fig.~\ref{fig9} with no thought of $BR(h_{1}\to \rm{inv})$.
+In order to illustrate excluded regions of the free parameters ${M}_{Z^{}_{\mu\tau}}$ and sin$\alpha$ for reaching a given statistical significance, in Figs.~\ref{fig9} (a--b), we plot the $3\sigma$ and $5\sigma$ discovery of signal-2 for $g_{\mu\tau}=1\times10^{-3}$ in the sin$\alpha$-${M}_{Z^{}_{\mu\tau}}$ plane at different e-p colliders with an integrated luminosity 1 ab$^{-1}$.
+From these figures, we can see that one can easily obtain $5\sigma$ statistical significance for taking lower values of sin$\alpha$ in the parameter space of ${M}_{Z^{}_{\mu\tau}}$.
+Thus, from a phenomenological point of view, the signal-2 is more likely to result in a detection of the new gauge boson $Z^{}_{\mu\tau}$ at a lower integrated luminosity and more achievable experimental conditions.\\